CorentinB/CorentinB/README.md

 I'm Corentin and I am 25 years old.
 I live in France but I work remotely for the [Internet Archive](https://archive.org) since early 2019 as a Software Engineer in the Wayback Machine team!

-I am passionate about digital archiving for many years now and you can find a lot of projects related to that on my GitHub.
+I am passionate about digital archiving for almost a decade now and you can find a lot of projects related to that on my GitHub.

 My favorite language is Go but I am open to learn any new technology.